openwisp/openwisp-docs/tutorials/hotspot.rst

-Testing the **WiFi hotspot paid subscription plans** is easy, the demo system is configured to use the Paypal Sandbox, a test version of Paypal with unlimited fake money, which allows to test the feature at any time without incurring any costs.
+Testing the **WiFi hotspot paid subscription plans** is easy, the demo system is configured to use the Paypal Sandbox, a test version of Paypal with unlimited fake money, which allows users to test the feature at any time without incurring any costs.

 Follow these steps to try the *paid WiFi subscription* feature:

 - Sign up for one of the non-free plans.
 - Enter your real email address and dummy personal information.
-- Click "Proceed with the payment."
+- Click “Proceed with the payment.”
 - Enter the following paypal credentials:
   ``support@openwisp.io`` / ``tester123`` and click on
   "start session".